 Captain Ballard moved to Mayville in 1827 where he operated an inn and stage coach runs.
 He moved to Ohio in 1830.

-STAGE STOP 1823 SITE OF THE BALLARD TAVERN, OPENED IN 1818.
-IT BECAME THE STOP FOR THE JAMESTOWN-MAYVILLE STAGECOACH LINE OPERATED BY CAPT.
-GILBERT BALLARD BEGINNING IN 1823 located at southeast corner of East Second Street & Foote Avenue
+STAGE STOP 1823

+SITE OF THE BALLARD TAVERN,

+OPENED IN 1818.
+IT BECAME

+THE STOP FOR THE JAMESTOWNMAYVILLE STAGECOACH LINE

+OPERATED BY CAPT.
+GILBERT

+BALLARD BEGINNING IN 1823

 19. Methodist Church